Clinical Trials and Translational Research Advisory Committee (CTAC)

 Roles and responsibilities of CTAC include:

-- Provides strategic advice regarding NCI's entire clinical trials and translational research portfolio
+- Providing strategic advice and direction regarding NCI's clinical trials and translational research portfolio

-- Advises NCI on policies, procedures, processes, and tools that should be developed and implemented for prioritization, management, coordination, and administration of NCI-funded clinical trials
+- Advising NCI on policies, procedures, processes, and tools that should be developed and implemented for prioritization, management, coordination, and administration of NCI-funded clinical trials

-- Provides a forum for the clinical trials communities to give advice directly to the NCI director
+- Providing a forum for the clinical trials and translational research communities to give advice to the NCI director

-For information on CTAC's membership, charter, function statement, meeting schedule, agendas, meeting summaries, and working group reports, please visit the CTAC web site.
+For information on CTAC's membership, charter, meeting materials, and working group reports, please visit the CTAC website.